-Emergency funds from the H.E.A.T. program may be able to assist the household with a hardship or who is experiencing a potential loss of energy service or disconnection.
+Emergency funds for utility bills from the H.E.A.T. program may be able to assist the household with a hardship or who is experiencing a potential loss of energy service or disconnection.
 Financial assistance is also offered to people who need help with getting their electric service restored by Georgia Power Company.
 This is a donation program, and resources are limited.

-Reduced rates and fees
+Reduced rates and fees from Georgia Power

 Georgia Power can waive or lower certain fees and costs for low income customers.
 For example, one service can reduce the monthly base charge on a customers account (which is $14.00 for electric and $10.50 for gas) and in effect waive these costs.
 This assistance is in place for senior citizens and customers who are at least 65 years old and who are also considered low income.

-Another service is Budget Billing.
+Another Georgia Power service is Budget Billing.
 This will charge the customer the same dollar amount each month on their Georgia Power bill.
 Then a true up will occur at least once per year.
 This will in effect average out the customers monthly expense based on the past 12 months of usage.
 So while it is not a form of direct financial aid, it does assist customers with budgeting and planning.

 In addition to the resources offered directly by Georgia Power, customers have other non-profits they can contact as well as federal and state government resources.
 The various financial assistance programs include:

-Senior discounts - Utility bill discounts and savings are offered for low-income seniors, who are classified as 65 years of age and older.
+Georgia Power free senior discounts - Utility bill discounts and savings are offered for low-income seniors, who are classified as 65 years of age and older.
 Electricity consumers can dial 1-888-660-5890 to learn about these resources.
 This is very effective for those that live on a fixed income as every single dollar of savings provided can make a big difference.

 Applying for help from Georgia Power